-For 2022-2023, the City of Saint Paul fell slightly short of the overall Section 3 workforce goal of 25%.
-We exceeded the 20% Section 3 Worker goal at 21.77% of all labor hours being with Section 3 Workers.
-Where we fell slightly short was with the Section 3 Targeted Worker Goal of 5%, in which we achieved 2.5%.
-Between the six active projects on this report, there are a combined 115 contractors/subcontractors/businesses, with 44 businesses having performed work so far.
-Out of these, we have 16 Section 3 certified businesses performing work which enables their workforce and labor hours to count towards each project.
-Cumulatively, less than half of the contractors have performed work during this stage of the projects.
-We will continue to engage potential Section 3 businesses and workers in order to exceed the goals at each project's completion.
+For 2023-2024, we are proud to report that we have achieved a combined 39.8% of all workforce hours performed by Section 3 Workers and Targeted workers.
+We exceeded the 20% Section 3 Worker goal at 24.3% of all labor hours being with Section 3 Workers.
+We also exceeded the 5% Section 3 Targeted Worker Goal of 5%, in which we achieved 15.5%.
+Between the two active projects on this report, there are a combined 145 contractors/subcontractors/businesses, with 16 Section 3 certified businesses performing work which enables their workforce and labor hours to count towards each project.
+Both projects are nearing completion in the next couple of months, so we don't anticipate the numbers to deviate very much from the numbers reported here.

-In 2022-23, we certified the following businesses and workers:
+In 2023-24, we certified the following businesses and workers: